Charles Montague Ede: Public services

-During his time in China he involved in the Chinese politics as being an adviser to the Viceroy of Nanking when in Shanghai and adviser to Tuchun of Szechuen.
+During his time in China he involved in the Chinese politics as being an adviser to the Viceroy of Liangjiang when in Shanghai and adviser to Viceroy of Sichuan.
 He helped set up the China Consortium to draw agreements with various governments.
 He also served in the Shanghai Municipal Council and organised a famine relief fund in the 1890s.

 After he moved to Hong Kong, he joined the Hong Kong General Chamber of Commerce and was on the committee of the Chamber.
 He was made Justice of the Peace since February 1908and appointed as unofficial member of the Legislative Council for the first time in April 1911, When Henry Pollock, unofficial member of the Legislative Council elected by Justices of Peace February 1913, Ede was nominated by the Justices of Peace to the Legislative Council.
 He was also an unofficial member of the Executive Council appointed in 1922 during the absence of Henry Pollock.
 He was appointed to the Executive Council twice again in 1924 after his announced his retirement from the company.

 Besides his services in the Executive and Legislative Councils, Ede was also member of the Executive Committee of the Peace Celebration and War Memorial Committee and later on appointed chairman of the Reception Committee for the Prince of Wales visit to Hong Kong.

 Among other public services, he was member of the court of the University of Hong Kong when the university was newly established and founding director of YMCA of Hong Kong.

 During the First World War, Ede was the chairman of the War Propaganda Committee for the Allied Powers.
 On the foundation of his propaganda works he established the publishing house Publicity Bureau for South China at 10 Regent Street, London in 1919.
 His wife Mrs. Gertrude Ede also received the Order of Queen Elisabeth of Belgium by the Albert I of Belgium for her personal assistance to Belgian charities during the war.